exercism/python/docs/TRACEBACKS.md

 ### **AttributeError**
 An `AttributeError` is raised when code (or a unit test!) tries to access the attribute of an object but that object has no such attribute.
-For example, a unit test excepts a `Robot` object to have a `direction` attribute but when it tried to access `robot.direction`, it does not exist.
+For example, a unit test expects a `Robot` object to have a `direction` attribute, but when it tried to access `robot.direction`, it does not exist.

 This could also indicate a typo, such as using `"Hello".lowercase()` when the correct syntax is `"Hello".lower()`.
 `"Hello".lowercase()` raises `AttributeError: 'str' object has no attribute 'lowercase'`.